delphinefoo/chatterbox-client/README.md

-# chatterbox-client
+# Chatterbox Client
-A project exploring client-server architecture
+A project exploring client-server architecture.
+I completed this project as a student at [Hack Reactor][http://www.hackreactor.com/].